AashishUpadhyay/SkinThePython/README.md

 # Skin The Python

-A repository containing solutions for complex computerscience problems using Python
+A repository containing solutions for complex computer science problems using Python

 Problem Name  | Link
 ------------- | -------------